 We did this for a year after I read Ann Voskamp’s One Thousand Gifts because I was really inspired to pay attention to the little things around me.
-We kept a journal (one I already had) on our kitchen table and took turns adding to it.
+We kept a journal of things to be thankful for (one I already had) on our kitchen table and took turns adding to it.
 We numbered this one and it was a profound experience to see that list grow!

 7. Print, frame and display favorite quotes about gratitude.

 Again, this is nothing fancy.
 Print a favorite quote or download a printable you love, frame it and put it in a central spot in your home.
 Change up the quotes when you get bored or when you need some new inspiration.